Virginia Car Sales Tax Calculator

 Virginia charges a 4.15% Motor Vehicle Sales and Use Tax (SUT) on the sale price of a vehicle, with a minimum tax of $75.
 This rate differs from the general retail sales tax and is collected by the DMV when you title the vehicle, not at the dealership counter.

-Buying a car in Virginia means paying the 4.15 percent Motor Vehicle Sales and Use Tax (SUT) at the DMV when you title it.
-This calculator estimates that tax, adds the title fee and any dealer fee, and shows your total — so there are no surprises at the counter.
+Buying a car in Virginia means paying the 4.15% Motor Vehicle Sales and Use Tax (SUT) at the DMV when you title it — not at the dealership counter.
+This is one of the most misunderstood aspects of Virginia car buying: the tax is a DMV charge, separate from any sales tax you might see itemized on the dealer’s paperwork.
+This calculator estimates that tax, adds the title fee and any dealer fee, and shows your total — so there are no surprises when you go to title the vehicle.

 The SUT is a flat percentage of the vehicle price with a hard floor: